nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Edits an interview to the specified application from the list.

-**Format:** `interview edit INTERVIEWINDEX t/from JOBINDEX [t/TYPE] [d/DATETIME] [a/ADDRESS]`
+**Format:** `interview edit INTERVIEW_INDEX from/JOB_INDEX [t/TYPE] [d/DATETIME] [a/ADDRESS]`

+* Edits the interview at the specified `INTERVIEW_INDEX` of the application at the specified `JOB_INDEX`.
+* At least one of the optional fields must be provided.

 **Examples:**

 * `interview edit 2 from/4 t/GROUP`
-  Edits the interview type to a group interview for the 2nd technical interview from the 4th job application in the list.
+  Edits the interview type to a group interview for the 2nd interview from the 4th job application in the list.
 * `interview edit 4 from/8 a/NTU`
-  Edits the address 4th technical interview from the 8th job application in the list.
+  Edits the address for the 4th interview from the 8th job application in the list.

 **UI mockup:**